Nursing Home Transition and Diversion Waiver

 HCBS/NHTD waiver services may be considered when informal supports, local, state and federally funded services and Medicaid State Plan services are not sufficient to assure the health and welfare of the individual in the community, or when waiver services are a more efficient use of Medicaid funds.
 Using Medicaid funding, the HCBS/NHTD waiver is administered by the New York State Department of Health (DOH) through contractual agreements with Regional Resource Development Centers (RRDC) and Quality Management Specialists (QMS).

-Be capable of living in the community with needed assistance from available informal supports, non-Medicaid supports and/or Medicaid State Plan services and be in need of one or more waiver service
+Capable of living in the community with needed assistance from available informal supports, non-Medicaid supports, or Medicaid State Plan services and require one or more waiver service.

-- Be eligible for nursing home level of care
+Eligible for the nursing home level of care.

-- Be authorized to receive Medicaid Community Based Long Term Care
+Authorized to receive Medicaid Community Based Long Term Care.

-- Be considered part of an aggregate group that can be cared for at less cost in the community than a similar group in a nursing home
+Considered part of an aggregate group that can be cared for at less cost in the community than a similar group in a nursing home.

-The following services are available under the HCBS/TBI waiver program.
+The following services are available under the NHTD waiver program.

 Service Coordination (SC)